bmenrigh/aoc_2025/README.md

 ## Day 03: \*\*

-**Largest number in a string of numbers such that some digits can be skipped.**
+**Largest number of given length constructable from a string of digits, allowing for some digits to be skipped.**

 I spotted the simple greedy algorithm for part 1 almost immediately.
 For part two, applying induction on the reasoning in part 1 extends the reasoning used for 2-digit numbers to any number of digits.
 Part 2 is probably computationally infeasible without spotting the greedy algorithm.